JdeRobot/IndustrialRobots/README.md

 # JdeRobot Industrial Robotics #

-Industrial Robotics is an **open source** collection of resources for JdeRobot projects and activities related to autonomous robotic manipulation with real and simulated robotic arms and cobots.
-It is based in ROS and Gazebo.
-On top of them, the [MoveIt! framework](https://moveit.ros.org/) is used for 3D perception, interaction and planning.
+Industrial Robotics is an **open source** collection of resources used in JdeRobot projects and activities related to autonomous robotic manipulation with real and simulated robotic arms and cobots.

+It is based on the excellent work of the IFRA Cranfield Group.
+Check out their repos at:
+- IFRA-Cranfield (2023) ROS 2 Sim-to-Real Robot Control.
+URL: https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl.

+## Instalation and usage ##

-Please check each folder for more information, detailed installation instructions and examples of usage.
+Installation instructions and examples of usage will be provided later.